duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 f . fmap (leanCata f) . unfix . omniProject = leanCata f . omniProject
 ```

-Assuming a sensible `Recursive` instance, using `omniProject`
+Assuming a sensible `Recursive` and `Base` instances for `t`, `t` and
-gives a structure equivalent to the original one.
-As a
+`Fix (Base t)` should be isomorphic (that is, losslessly
+interconvertible) types, with `omniProject` performing one of the two
-consequence, `omniProject` is injective (that is, it never gives
+relevant conversions.
+As a consequence, `omniProject` is surjective
+(that is, it is possible to obtain every `Fix (Base t)` value through
-equal results for different original structures).
-That being so,
-we can "cancel out" `omniProject` in both sides of the equation
+it).
+That being so, we can "cancel out" the `omniProject`s at the
-above.
-The definition of `leanCata` follows immediately.
+right end of both sides of the equation above.
+The definition of
+`leanCata` follows immediately.

 ``` haskell
 f . fmap (leanCata f) . unfix = leanCata f